 Where was the Prime Minister when this week unfolded?
 Did he feel he should censure his minister?
 Did he flinch when he heard the insensitive comments about victims of sexual violence?
 Did he gulp with sympathy for the little girl living in pain and misery, denied even a token celebration?
 (Child Protection practitioners in Australia describe denying children the opportunity to celebrate significant milestones, such as birthdays, as child abuse.)

 I’m not sure how Mr Morrison responded, but his stand-in, Michael McCormack, had no comment to make.
 So the Australian government stood idly by, during a week when a senior government minister so under-performed that he has become a by-word for insensitivity, if not downright crassness and casual cruelty.
-Mr Morrison wants to govern humbly, in his own words.
+Mr Morrison wants, in his own words, to govern humbly.